Rent-A-Girlfriend

 Rent-A-Girlfriend (彼女、お借りします, Kanojo, Okarishimasu), abbreviated in Japan as Kanokari (かのかり), is a Japanese manga series written and illustrated by Reiji Miyajima.
-It has been serialized in Kodansha's Weekly Shōnen Magazine since July 2017, and has been compiled into forty-three tankōbon volumes as of November 2025.
+It has been serialized in Kodansha's Weekly Shōnen Magazine since July 2017, and has been compiled into forty-seven tankōbon volumes as of August 2026.
 The series is licensed in North America by Kodansha USA, which released the first volume in English in June 2020.

 The series follows a young college student living in Tokyo who decides to rent a girlfriend following a sudden and painful breakup with his ex-girlfriend.
 After a while, he legitimately falls in love with his rental girlfriend and is determined to turn their fake relationship into a real one.

-An anime television series adaptation produced by TMS Entertainment, aired from July to September 2020 on MBS's Super Animeism block.
-A second season aired from July to September 2022.
-A third season aired from July to September 2023.
-A fourth season aired from in July to September 2025.
-A fifth season is set to premiere in 2026.
+An anime television series adaptation was produced by TMS Entertainment.
+Five seasons aired on MBS and its affiliates under the Super Animeism programming block from July 2020 to June 2026.
+A sixth season has been announced.
 A live-action television drama adaptation also aired from July to September 2022.

-By September 2025, the manga had over 14 million copies in circulation.
+By January 2026, the manga had over 15 million copies in circulation.